How to fix a fixed disk failure

-Hard drive not setup properly in CMOS
+Hard drive not set up properly in CMOS

 Hard drive not detected

-In addition to removing any new hardware it's also suggested if you've recently moved the computer or installed anything inside the computer that the connections for the drive be checked.
-Usually it's best to disconnect the cables from the back of the drive and reconnect them to make sure they're connected properly.
-While inside also disconnect and reconnect the cable connected to the motherboard.
+If you've recently moved the computer or installed anything inside the computer, re-check the drive connections.
+Usually, it's best to disconnect the cables from the back of the drive and reconnect them to make sure they're connected properly.
+While inside, also disconnect and reconnect the cable connected to the motherboard.

-Hard drive not setup
+Hard drive not set up

 If you have followed the above steps and you continue to experience the same issue, unfortunately it is likely that the hard drive is bad or the controller is bad.

-If no additional hard drive is available it is recommended that the hard drive be replaced first or that the computer be serviced or repaired.
+If no additional hard drive is available, it is recommended that the hard drive be replaced first or that the computer be serviced or repaired.